Jamadagni (film)

-Jamadagni is a 1988 Indian Telugu-language action film directed by Bharathiraja starring Krishna in the title role of a journalist who fights against a cunning politician enacted by Kaikala Satyanarayana.
-Radha played the female lead while Sumalatha, Charu Hassan, Gollapudi Maruti Rao and Kakinada Shyamala played other supporting roles.
+Jamadagni is a 1988 Indian Telugu-language action film directed by Bharathiraja starring Krishna in the title role of a journalist who fights against a cunning politician and Radha.
 The film had musical score by Ilayaraja.

 The film was a box office failure.
 It was dubbed in Tamil as Naarkaali Kanavugal, which never got released.

 Production

 The film was produced by Neelakanta, who went on to direct films like Show and Missamma.
 He produced this film as he was a fan of films directed by Bharathiraja.

 Soundtrack

 Ilayaraja scored and composed the film's soundtrack album.